Julia-Immer/Graphs/README.md

 ## Go in order

-I recommend that you implement the functions in the same order that they appear in the `points.json` file.
-This is the same order reported by `python grade.py graph_test`.
+I recommend that you implement the functions in the same order that they appear in the test file.

 ## Pseudocode